Joseph Hooker: Army of the Potomac

 Also during this winter, Hooker made several high-level command changes, including with his corps commanders.
 Both "Left Grand Division" commander Maj.
 Gen. William B. Franklin, who vowed that he would not serve under Hooker, and II Corps commander Maj.
 Gen. Edwin Vose Sumner was relieved of command, on Burnside's recommendation, in the same order appointing Hooker to command.
 The IX Corps was a potential source of embarrassment or friction within the army because it was Burnside's old corps, so it was detached as a separate organization and sent to the Virginia Peninsula under the command of Brig.
 Gen. William F. "Baldy" Smith, former commander of VI Corps.
-(Both Franklin and Smith were considered suspect by Hooker because of their previous political maneuvering against Burnside and on behalf of McClellan.)
+(Both Franklin and Smith were considered suspects by Hooker because of their previous political maneuvering against Burnside and on behalf of McClellan.)

 For the important position of chief of staff, Hooker asked the War Department to send him Brig.
-Gen. Charles Stone, however, this was denied.
+Gen. Charles Stone; however, this was denied.
 Stone had been relieved, arrested, and imprisoned for his role in the Battle of Ball's Bluff in the fall of 1861, despite the lack of any trial.
 Stone did not receive a command upon his release, mostly due to political pressures, which left him militarily exiled and disgraced.
 Army of the Potomac historian and author Bruce Catton termed this request by Hooker "a strange and seemingly uncharacteristic thing" and "one of the most interesting things he ever did."
 Hooker never explained why he asked for Stone, but Catton believed:

 Despite this, Fighting Joe would set a very bad example for the conduct of generals and their staff and subordinates.
 His headquarters in Falmouth, Virginia, was described by cavalry officer Charles F. Adams, Jr., as being a combination of a "bar-room and a brothel".
 He built a network of loyal political cronies that included Maj.
 Gen. Dan Butterfield for chief of staff, and the notorious political general, Maj.
 Gen. Daniel E. Sickles, for command of the III Corps.